MikaylaNewbrey/mnewbrey.github.io/_pastry/2025-10-05-apple-butter-cake.md

 excerpt: "Testing hydration, fat content, and bake time in an apple butter loaf that behaves like bread but eats like cake."
 ---

 This loaf is unapologetically autumnal.
-I stopped by **Scott Farm** this weekend and couldn’t resist their apple butter.
+I stopped by Scott Farm this weekend and couldn’t resist their apple butter.
 Left with a few jars and, naturally, too many apples.
 This recipe doesn’t call for fresh ones (they’re destined for a Gâteau Invisible), but if you’re that kind of person, go ahead and fold some in.
 It’ll only make your kitchen smell better.

-*Adapted from Molly Baz's Brown Butter & Labneh Banana ~~Bread~~ Cake — reworked with apple butter instead of bananas.*

 ---